seachicken/inga/README.md

 Analyze the difference between the --base-commit and the checked-out commit.
 Set refname or SHA.
 If the --github-token option is used, this option will be ignored and set automatically.

-`--min-combination <number>`

-Minimum number of combinations to display in the results.

 ### Run on GitHub Actions

 #### Example projects